WellerAmber/Bike_Share_Case_study_2023_data/README.md

 ## Keytasks

-- Download data and store it appropriately the data sourse can be found here [https://divvy-tripdata.s3.amazonaws.com/index.html]
+- Download data and store it appropriately
 - Identify how it's organized